 However, it is not just Catholic and other Christian groups that have found a home in New Manila.
 One of the latest structures is the Buddhist Wisdom Park, which was constructed in 2012.
 The temple has a replica of the Tibetan Stupa of Dege, as well as a Bodhi tree that was taken from the branches of the actual Bodhi tree in which Siddhārtha Gautama (563-400 BC), the Buddha, had gained enlightenment.

 Aside from residential, educational, and religious landmarks, there are also many major business establishments along Aurora Boulevard.
 Among these are SM City Sta.
 Mesa (SM Centerpoint, built 1990) and the many computer sales and repair shops along Gilmore Avenue.
 But the most historical commercial structure is the former Magnolia Ice Cream Plant and Ice Cream Parlor built in 1970, which was later converted into the Robinsons Magnolia Mall in 2012.
+The original Magnolia Ice Cream Plant was designed by the National Artist for Architecture, Arch.
+Leandro Valencia Locsin (1928-1994).

 Starting at the Loyola Heights district in the east and ending in the Santa Mesa district in the west, there are some many more things to be discovered along Aurora Boulevard.
 And the best way to see all of these is by taking the 13 kilometer LRT-2 (Light Rail Transit, Line 2) ride from the Katipunan station to the Recto, which is the subject of the next article.